-In the cases of flights that do not operate throughout the scheduling period, the start/end dates of the historic flights should be the dates closest (i.e. earlier or later) to the respective dates applicable to the same day(s) of operation in the previous scheduling period.
+When flights do not operate throughout the scheduling period, the start/end dates of these operations should be the dates closest (i.e. earlier or later) to the respective dates applicable to the same day(s) of operation in the previous scheduling period.

-The coordinator must "reconstruct" the records of flights which qualify for historical status but which have been "fragmented" by schedule changes during the scheduling period e.g. ad hoc cancellations or aircraft type or flight number changes, to create a single historic record for each flight prior to the distribution of the SHLs to airlines provided that the "reconstruction" complies with all the coordination parameters at the airport.
+The coordinator must "reconstruct" the records of flights which qualify for historic status but which have been "fragmented" by schedule changes during the scheduling period, (e.g. ad hoc cancellations or aircraft type or flight number changes), to create a single historic record for each flight prior to the distribution of the SHLs to airlines, provided that the "reconstruction" complies with all the coordination parameters at the airport.